ArtSabintsev/Guitar/README.md

 - [x] Regular Expressions (with Common Patterns Built-in)
 - [x] Trimming Functions (`trimLeft`, `trimRight`, `truncated`, etc.)

-There's a lot more work in the pipeline, but community contributions are highly encouraged.

 ## Installation Instructions
 ### CocoaPods
 ```ruby